hqadeer/nba_scrape/README.md

-# NBA Scraper
+# NBA Stats

-A work-in-progress Python library to scrape professional basketball data off stats.nba.com.
+A work-in-progress Python library to scrape professional basketball data off stats.nba.com using Selenium and BeautifulSoup.

 ### Current functionality:

-Obtain a player's ID via the NBA class.
+1) Obtain a player's numeric ID via the NBA class.

-Scrape all traditional regular season and playoff stats off a player's career page using Selenium and BeautifulSoup.
+2) Scrape all traditional regular season and playoff stats off a player's career page/

-Update all data to a SQLite database.

-Compute TS% based on several traditional stats.
+3) Compute TS% based on several traditional stats.

+4) Update and retrieve all data using a SQLite database.

-### TODO:
+### To Do:

-Advanced stats

-Team stats
+1) Support for more advanced stats.

+2) Support for team stats.

-Wrapper support for more sophisticated database queries.
+3) Wrapper support for more sophisticated database queries.
+I.e., pulling a player's stats for a specified range of seasons.

-Tests.
+4) Write tests to check timing and correctness of library.

+5) Make library installable via Pip.